shas38/robot-simulator/README.md

 # robot-simulator
-This project simulates the movement of a robot placed on a five by five grid.
+This project simulation of a toy robot moving on a square tabletop, of dimensions five units by five units.
+There are no other obstructions on the table surface.
+The robot is free to roam around the surface of the table but will be prevented from falling to destruction.
+Any movement that would result in the robot falling from the table will be restricted, however further valid movement commands will be allowed.

 The application uses the following technologies: